lordsoffallen/Regional-Prompting-FLUX/README.md

     </td>
     <td width="40%">
       <b>Base Prompt:</b><br>
-      "In an elegant dining room, only two men are having dinner at opposite ends of a long formal table, with warm lighting creating an atmospheric ambiance"
+      "In an elegant dining room, two men are having dinner at opposite ends of a long formal table, with warm lighting creating an atmospheric ambiance"
       <br><br>
       <b>Background Prompt:</b><br>
       "a dining room"